a robot the size and shape of a pill

-The world of medical diagnostics is undergoing a technological revolution, and at the forefront of this transformation is the pill-sized robot camera.
-This tiny device, which patients swallow like any other pill, can travel through the gastrointestinal (GI) tract, capturing detailed images of the digestive system, enabling doctors to diagnose a variety of conditions non-invasively.
-The pill camera represents a groundbreaking advancement in the field of endoscopy and has the potential to change the way we approach diagnostic procedures, offering a less invasive, more comfortable alternative to traditional methods.
+Medical diagnostics is undergoing a technological revolution, and the pill-sized robot camera sits at the forefront of this transformation.
+Patients swallow this tiny device like any other pill, and it travels through the gastrointestinal (GI) tract, capturing detailed images of the digestive system and giving doctors the tools to diagnose a variety of conditions non-invasively.
+The pill camera represents a groundbreaking advancement in endoscopy and has the potential to change how we approach diagnostic procedures, offering a less invasive, more comfortable alternative to traditional methods.

 What is the Pill-Sized Robot Camera?